Farradiyya

 Farradiyya was situated on the southern slopes of Mount Zabud with an average elevation of 375 m above sea level.
 The Safad-Nazareth highway (Route 866) passed it to the north.
 Its total land area was 19,747 dunams, of which 25 dunams were built-up areas and 5,365 dunams cultivable.

-In 1949, a kibbutz named Parod, after the village's ancient name, was founded nearby.

 History

 Classical antiquity

 The site has been suggested as that of the 2nd century CE Jewish community of Farod (alt. sp.
 Pārud), mentioned once in the Babylonian Talmud (Avodah Zarah 31a), and the place of residence of tannaic scholar, Bar Kappara.
 One Jewish tradition also places the burial site of Talmudic scholar Nachum Ish Gamzu on the main road as one approaches Farradiyya, where was once seen a large edifice made of hewn stones.

 Middle ages

 Under the Abbasid Caliphate, al-Farradiyya was a part of Jund al-Urdunn ("Province of Jordan").
 In 985 CE, Arab geographer al-Muqaddasi describes it as a large village between Acre and Tiberias, with a mosque for Friday sermons.
 He added that water was plentiful, the surrounding country was pleasant, and there were abundant grapes and vineyards in the village.